palantirnet/search_api_federated_solr/docs/theme.md

 ### Upgrading from 7.x-2.x to 7.x-3.x
 Starting on version 3.x of the module, the CSS has been updated to a new namespacing.
 All CSS classes are now updated to have a "fs-" prefix and all base styles are applied within the main app ID of `#fs-root`, so any previously written CSS or SCSS overrides for version 2.x will need to be updated to reflect this namespace change.

+We also removed CSS classes provided by the Singularity grid system.
+This change makes it easier to drop the application into an existing theme or grid system.